FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/fhe-encrypted-operations.md

 | Decrypt               | `decrypt`         |    n/a    | <g>✔</g> | <g>✔</g> | <g>✔</g> | <g>✔</g>  |  <g>✔</g>   |   <g>✔</g>    | <g>✔</g> |  <g>✔</g>   |

 :::tip
-Division and Remainder by `0` will output with an encrypted representation of the maximal value of the uint that is used (Ex. encrypted 255 for euint8)
+Division and Remainder by `0` will output with an encrypted representation of the maximal value of the integer type that is used (e.g. encrypted 255 for euint8).
 :::